kjchset/hello_world/README.md

 ### for commit
 we can use command ** git commit -m "we must write message when commiting** once we commited which means that
+## Creating a Branch
+A branch in GitHub is essentially a copy of your project's code<br> where you can make changes without affecting the main (or primary) codebase.
+### Steps to Create a Branch: